FreeLoaderz/constitution/ADAO-Constitution-v01.md

 **Section 2.4 - Responsibilities.** By accepting and retaining membership each applicant shall agree to use the products or services of ADAO on at least an occasional basis.
 Each member shall keep reasonably current on the state of the DAO by reviewing correspondence from the ADAO social media channels or connecting with other ADAO members in the designated collaboration platforms.
 Members also agree to abide by the standards of professional conduct as outlined in the ADAO Handbook.

-If you have received any AGOV or are otherwise a DAO Member, you consent to contact and agree to become legally bound by this Agreement as both an AGOV participant and more specifically an "ADAO Member".
+If you have received any ADAO tokens or are otherwise a DAO Member, you consent to contact and agree to become legally bound by this Agreement as both an ADAO participant and more specifically an "ADAO Member".

 **Section 2.5 - Limitations.**  Status as an ADAO Member does not (and shall not be deemed to) create, and the ADAO Membership Rights do not (and shall not be deemed to) include, any authority, right or power on the part of an ADAO Member to act as the agent, representative or attorney of or otherwise act on behalf of ADAO or any other ADAO Member, to bind ADAO or any other ADAO Member to any Contract or Liability or to convey any ADAO property or any asset, right or property owned or held by or on behalf of ADAO or any ADAO Member.
 Without limiting the generality of the foregoing, no ADAO Member shall be deemed the partner of ADAO or any other ADAO Member.
 No ADAO Member shall state, purport, imply, hold out or represent to any person that such ADAO Member or any other ADAO Member has any such authority, right or power.